 Vice President and Chief Information Officer

-Bible comes to the University at Buffalo after serving as the first enterprise-wide Chief Information Officer at Ohio University, where he demonstrated his leadership abilities and formed a service-focused organizational model.
+Prior to coming to the University at Buffalo, Bible served as the first enterprise-wide Chief Information Officer at Ohio University, where he demonstrated his leadership abilities and formed a service-focused organizational model.
 He implemented a multi-faceted governance approach and created a comprehensive IT improvement and modernization program.
 Bible also collaborated to introduce an enterprise-wide IT alignment program, which included central and distributed IT services.

-Following his undergraduate work at Tennessee Technological University for mechanical engineering, Bible earned an M.S. in Business Administration from The University of Tennessee at Chattanooga (UTC).
-Bible’s impressive experience includes co-inventing ten U.S. patents, and he is a widely published author on higher education, lasers, and information technology.
-Along with numerous leadership appointments, Bible directed research and information technology at the UTC Center for Space Transportation and Applied Research, which included project management of an experiment designed for testing laser materials processes in a zero gravity environment, such as the NASA space shuttle flight.
+Following his undergraduate work at Tennessee Technological University in mechanical engineering, Bible earned an M.S. in Business Administration from The University of Tennessee at Chattanooga (UT).
+Bible’s experience includes co-inventing ten U.S. patents, and he is a widely published author on higher education, lasers, and information technology.
+Along with numerous leadership appointments, Bible directed research and information technology at the UT Center for Space Transportation and Applied Research, which included project management of an experiment designed for testing laser materials processes in a zero gravity environment.